-In accordance with the Merger Agreement, the Company has extended, and may continue to extend the original outside date of January 13, 2024 from time to time in 30-day increments for up to 270 days in the aggregate ending on October 9, 2024 (the "Outside Date").
-The Parent will be obligated to pay a termination fee of \$ 600 million to the Company if the Merger Agreement is terminated by either party in connection with the occurrence of the Outside Date, and, at the time of such termination, all closing conditions other than regulatory approval have been satisfied.
+In accordance with the Merger Agreement, the Company has extended and may continue to extend the original outside date of January 13, 2024 from time to time in 30-day increments for up to 270 days in the aggregate ending on October 9, 2024 (the "Outside Date").
+The Parent will be obligated to pay a termination fee of \$600 million to the Company if the Merger Agreement is terminated by either party in connection with the occurrence of the Outside Date, and, at the time of such termination, all closing conditions other than regulatory approval have been satisfied.
+As of the time of filing this Quarterly Report on Form 10-Q, neither the Company nor Parent has provided a notice of termination with respect to the Merger Agreement.

 On February 26, 2024, the FTC instituted an administrative proceeding to prohibit the Merger.
 On the same day, the FTC (joined by nine states) filed suit in the United States District Court for the District of Oregon, requesting a preliminary injunction to enjoin the Merger (the "Federal Action").
 On January 15, 2024 and February 14, 2024, the attorneys general of States of Washington and Colorado, respectively, filed suit in their respective state courts, also seeking to enjoin the Merger.
 In the Federal Action, the Company and Parent have stipulated to a temporary restraining order that prevents the Merger from closing until 11:59 PM Eastern Time on the fifth business day after the court rules on the FTC's motion for a preliminary injunction or until after the date set by the court, whichever is later.
-The FTC administrative proceeding is currently scheduled to begin on July 31, 2024, while a preliminary injunction hearing in the Federal Action is set to begin on August 26, 2024.
-A trial on the State of Washington's request for a permanent injunction is scheduled to begin on September 16, 2024.
+The FTC administrative proceeding is currently scheduled to begin on July 31, 2024, while a and the preliminary injunction hearing in the Federal Action is set to begin on August 26, 2024, have concluded and the Company awaits a decision.
+A trial on the State of Washington's request for a permanent injunction is scheduled to begin on September 16, 2024, has concluded and the Company awaits a decision.
 In conjunction with the State of Washington's suit, the Company and Parent have committed that they will not close the Merger until five days after that court rules (so long as that ruling occurs by a certain date).
-In the Colorado case, the court has scheduled a preliminary injunction hearing to begin on August 12, 2024 and a permanent injunction hearing to begin on September 30, 2024.
+In the Colorado case, the court has scheduled a preliminary injunction hearing to begin trial on August 12, 2024 and at the permanent injunction hearing to begin on September 30, 2024, is ongoing.
 In addition to these regulatory actions, private plaintiffs have filed suit in the United States District Court for the Northern District of California also seeking to enjoin the Merger.
 That case is stayed pending resolution of the FTC's motion for a preliminary injunction.